aeon-engine/libaeon/README.md

 In short:

--   Prefer C++20 standards above boost or any other library
+-   Prefer C++20 standards above any other library
 -   4 spaces, no tabs.
 -   No CamelCase.
 Variables and types must be named_like_this.
 -   120 character maximum line length.